Anir124/Interview-practice-partner/README.md

 # AI Interview Studio — Frontend (Lovable Edition)

-Comprehensive README for the frontend of *AI Interview Studio (Lovable Edition)*.
-This README contains setup instructions, architecture notes, and design decisions tailored to the codebase uploaded at `/mnt/data/loveable-interview-coach-main.zip`.
+Comprehensive README for the frontend of *AI Interview Studio*.
+This README contains setup instructions, architecture notes, and design decisions.

 ---